 No idea what MiFID stands for?
 Here’s what you need to know

-New financial law comes into force on Jan.
-3 across Europe and will cover everything from trade reporting to research costs
+New financial directive will radically change the world of stocks and commodities trading

-Regulators say Mifid will protect investors, boost transparency and rebuild trust that was tarnished by the 2008 global crash.
+Regulators say MiFID II will protect investors, boost transparency and rebuild trust that was tarnished by the 2008 global crash.
 Photograph: Martin Leissl/Bloomberg

 Banks and asset managers across the European Union have spent more than $2 billion preparing for it.
 Regulators say it will protect investors, boost transparency and rebuild trust that was tarnished by the 2008 global crash.
 The industry has even spent months finding ways to sidestep parts of it.

-But you’d be forgiven for not paying attention: MiFID II is a law entering into force on January 3rd that, according to one count, is already close to 7,000 pages in length with all its addendums.
-That’s five times longer than Tolstoy’s War and Peace -- and vastly less readable.
+But you’d be forgiven for not paying attention: MiFID II, which comes into force on Wednesday, is a law that, according to one count, is already close to 7,000 pages in length with all its addendums.
+That’s five times longer than Tolstoy’s War and Peace – and vastly less readable.

 “It’s all about casting light in areas of the market that were previously dark, transparency and ultimately treating the investor at all times in a fair manner,” said Ronan Brennan, Dublin-based chief product officer at Compliance Solutions Strategies, which is working with firms to help them meet MiFID’s many demands.